barryclark/jekyll-now/_cultures/2022-04-09-three-ways-of-devops.md

 > left to Right

-In other words, Work should only flow into one direction, and that is downstream from Dev to Ops.
+In other words, work should only flow into one direction, and that is downstream from Dev to Ops.
 While orchestrating the flow, always seek to increase the flow like Kanban teaches us.
 One thing to keep in mind is:

 > The performance of a system increases proportionally to the throughput